Ash tree and boxelder branches are prime feeding grounds for the larvae of the Ash-Tip Borer Moth.

 Colors: brown, tan, white, yellow

-Descriptors: white spots, trio, triplet, beige, flying
+Descriptors: brown, orange, white spots, trio, triplet, beige, flying

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.